Regional transmission organization (North America): Order No. 888

 In addressing #2 above, the original order (and subsequent clarification by the FERC) allows utilities, under certain defined circumstances, to seek extra-contractual recovery of stranded costs.
 The FERC continues to receive rehearing petitions regarding stranded cost recovery as it has clearly placed the importance on remedying what it terms as "undue discrimination" at the forefront.

-It is important to note that Order No. 888 was not met without objection among the public, academics and industry participants.
+Order No. 888 was not met without objection among the public, academics and industry participants.
 Requests for rehearing and/or clarification were filed by 137 entities after the order's issuance.
 The majority agreed with the FERC's assertion for the need to harness the benefits of competitive electricity markets.

 Order No. 889

 Order No. 889 amended rules establishing and governing the Open Access Same-time Information System (OASIS) (formerly real-time information networks) and prescribed standards of conduct for its use and access.
 Subsequent orders provided clarifications, standards and protocols.